 We collect information about anyone who makes a complaint or enquiry, and visitors to our website, social media sites, offices or drop-in sessions.

 The categories of customer information that we collect, process, hold and share include:

-- Sensitive categories of data, such as racial or ethic origin, sexual life.
+Sensitive categories of data, such as racial or ethnic origin, sexual life.

 If you apply to become a South Tyneside Council tenant, through Tyne and Wear Homes https://www.tyneandwearhomes.org.uk, we request certain information from you.
 We hold on file any references necessary to assess your application, such as information from other landlords, the Police, the Probation Service, support services, Social Services, and health services.
 The privacy statement for the Tyne and Wear Homes services can be found via the website.

 It is important that the data that we hold about you is correct.
 You should advise us as soon as possible if you need us to make any changes.

 We will only process information that is provided by you, or someone who you have formally nominated to act on your behalf or to send us information relating to you.
 We may therefore ask you to verify your identity in providing your information or if you have contact with us.
 Where you nominate someone to contact us on your behalf, we will require formal notification from you and identification of this nomination.
 We may decline or challenge such contact and we will discuss this with you if we have any concerns.